ScimonCCM/pythonpal.github.io/tutorials/pythonPalIcoFoam.md

 Figure shows the cavity case’s velocity magnitude and specific kinetic energy field results.

 <img src="/images/pythonPalResult.PNG" alt="cavity case's results" width="80%" >

+To learn more about how pythonPal works, see [How Does It Work?](../howDoesItWork/runningPythoninOpenFOAMwithpybind11.md).